wbadart/coolsnappy/CONTRIBUTING.md

 gem install mdl && mdl .
 ```

+### Creating a PR

+There are a couple items we'd like you to keep in mind as you craft your PR
+that will help us review your changes and get your contribution merged as fast
+as possible.

+#### Atomic, Readable Diffs

+Every PR will need to be reviewed before it's merged (even those from
+maintainers).
+PRs, therefore, should be optimized for the review process.

+There might be lots you want to contribute, but it's easiest to review change
+sets one at a time.
+Focus your PR on a single contribution.
+Look at the diff
+from the perspective of a reviewer and ask yourself, does every little bit of
+red and green relate to the one problem I'm trying to solve?
+This will be
+easier if the commits which comprise your PR are themselves [atomic][08].

+You can open a PR that isn't quite ready for review as a [draft][09].
+This is a
+great way to get early feedback and discussion about an idea, even before the
+"formal" review process begins.

+#### Closing Keywords

+[Closing keywords][10] are a fantastic feature of GitHub that play marvelously
+with project board automation.
+If your PR will fully address an issue, we
+encourage you to link that issue using the special syntax. **However**, if the
+issue has explicitly listed its acceptance criteria, we ask that you copy those
+bullet points into a blockquote in the body of your PR and explain (if briefly)
+how the proposed changes address each requirement.
+See #6 for an example.

+#### Status Checks

+Please address any failed status checks on your PR before requesting review.
+We
+won't be able to merge it until it passes anyway.

+#### Metadata

+GitHub gives you the option (in the menu on the right-hand side of the PR
+creation page) to attach all manner of metadata to your issue.
+You can mostly
+leave these alone, other than adding an appropriate label if you see fit.
+This
+will most likely be one of `documentation`, `bug`, or `enhancement`.
+(Sizes and
+story/ task/ epic are reserved for issues.)

+The assignee is the person responsible for seeing the PR through to completion.
+This is mostly you, with a little bit from the maintainer who clicks the
+"merge" button at the end of the process.
+Single-commit PRs can be rebased and
+merged, while all others should create a merge commit (the default option).
+The
+working branch should be based on the current `master` commit to support a
+pseudo-linear history (all commits are sequential, other than merge commits
+which delineate work done).

+A reviewer, by contrast, is only responsible for submitting feedback and either
+requesting changes or approving the PR.
+In general, avoid submitting a review
+for a draft PR.

 ---

 coolsnappy is maintained by volunteers.
 We only have a few hours a week to